Antoine-92/Evently/README.md

 ### Common Issues
 1. **Database Connection Error**:
    - Ensure PostgreSQL is running.
-   - Verify `.env` variables are correctly configured.
+   - Verify `config.ts` variables are correctly configured.
    - Test the connection to the database manually using `psql` or a database client.

 2. **Port Conflicts**: